Tinkerforge/generators/labview/readme.txt

 Tinkerforge.dll in a folder known to LabVIEW.
 The easiest options are the vi.lib folder of your LabVIEW installation or you can put it in the same folder as the example you want to test.
 In both cases LabVIEW will find the Tinkerforge.dll automatically and does not ask for your support.
+But LabVIEW might warn that Tinkerforge.dll was loaded from a different folder.
+This warning can be ignored.

 As an example we will run the Stepper Brick configuration example.
 To do this open examples/Brick/Stepper/Example Configuration.vi in LabVIEW, change the